karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-and-dotnet-core.md

 title: "Getting started with OpenTelemetry and distributed tracing in .NET Core"
 date: 2021-04-08T10:11:51+02:00
 tags: ["opentelemetry", "tracing", "jaeger", "dotnet", "csharp"]
+description: "OpenTelemetry is a set of APIs, SDKs, tooling and integrations that are designed for the creation and management of telemetry data such as traces, metrics, and logs.
+On today's post I'm going to show you how you can start using OTEL and distributed tracing with .NET Core."
 draft: false
 ---